olvaffe/olv-notes/graphics/apis/vulkan.md

 ## Chapter 8.
 Render Pass

+- 8.3.
+Render Pass Compatibility
+  - framebuffers and graphics pipelines are created based on a specific render pass object
+  - during rendering, framebuffers and graphics pipelines can be used to any compatible render pass object
+    - two attachment references are compatible if they have the same format and sample count (or are both `VK_ATTACHMENT_UNUSED`)
+    - two arrays of attachment references are compatible if all pairs of attachment references are compatible (when the array sizes mismatch, missing attachment references are considered `VK_ATTACHMENT_UNUSED`)
+    - two render passes are compatible if all attachment references (color, ds, input, resolve) are compatible, and they are otherwise idential except for
+      - initial and final image layouts of attachments
+      - load and store ops of attachments
+      - image layouts in attachment references
+    - as a special case, if two render passes have a single subpass,
+      - the ds and resolve attachment references are ignored for compatibility check
 - 8.4.
 Render Pass Commands
   - depending on VkSubpassContents, any subpass of a render pass either execute only commands in the primary command buffer or only command the